lambdaclass/cairo-vm/docs/SPECS.md

 #### Temporary Memory

 During execution, temporary segments are stored separated from the memory data and their segment indexes are represented with negative numbers.
-For their relocation, we use rules that will tell us how to map them to a memory segment.
+For their relocation, we use rules that will tell us how to map them to a real memory segment.

 > [!NOTE]
 > Relocation rules start at index 0 and temp data segment index start at -1.
 So for the mapping, segment_index = -1 maps to key 0, segment_index = -2 to key 1, and so on.